SumoLogic/sumologic-documentation/docs/send-data/kubernetes/best-practices.md

 | `falco`                  | `falco.affinity`                                           |
 | `telegraf-operator`      | `telegraf-operator.affinity`                               |

-In the main `sumologic` chart, value specified in `sumologic.affinity` can be overriden for the following pods:
+In the main `sumologic` chart, value specified in `sumologic.affinity` can be overridden for the following pods:

 | component                | key                                            |
 | ------------------------ | ---------------------------------------------- |